apache/camel-website/content/blog/2024/03/camel45-whatsnew/index.md

 ## Camel Core

 When using Kamelets and/or Rest DSL then Camel will now hide their intermediate routes and only show user routes.
 The number of routes that Camel logs on startup is thus only the number of _user_ routes.
-This avoid to clutter up the list of routes in monitoring and management tools as well.
+This also avoids cluttering up the list of routes in monitoring and management tools.

 ## Camel Main

 We added the concept of _profile_ to running Camel standalone or via camel-jbang.
 For example camel-jbang runs in `dev` profile by default, and `camel-main` would run in `prod` profile by default.

-Using profiles allows you to have profile specific _application.properties_ files, such as `application-dev.properties` that that can provide environment specific configuration, for example hostname, username and passwords for connecting to systems.
+Using profiles allows you to have profile-specific _application.properties_ files, such as `application-dev.properties` that that can provide environment-specific configuration, for example hostname, username and passwords for connecting to systems.
 To make it quick and easy to have settings for development, and then avoid having to remove those when building for UAT or production.

 ## Camel JBang

-We fixed some issues using Camel JBang with Windows.
-But we would like more feedback from Windows users.
+We fixed some issues using Camel JBang with Windows, but we would still like more feedback from Windows users.

 Added `/q/info` as HTTP console to show some basic information about the Camel application.

 ## Camel Catalog

-We now generate more metadata for evert Camel release and have added the following information into `camel-catalog`, that can be useful for Camel tooling such as Karavan and Kaoto:
+We now generate more metadata for every Camel release and have added the following information into `camel-catalog`, that can be useful for Camel tooling such as Karavan and Kaoto:

 - `dev-consoles` - Provides a list of all available developer consoles